 I am a self taught artist living in Queensland, Australia.
 I am a pet portrait artist but came across this form of artwork one day while googling for art supplies and was fascinated by it.
-I knew I just had to give it a try... and I am still trying and learning more with each piece.
+I knew I just had to give it a try.
+There has been a lot of blood, sweat and tears along the way (okay no blood) and I am still learning more with each piece.
 I hope you enjoy my artwork as much as I enjoy creating it.
-Follow me on Facebook for current work updates and photos.

 The number of layers in each piece varies depending on the size of the work, with the minimum being 6 layers.
 The artwork on my home page is 45 layers and took 3 months to complete.

 The only objects in my artwork that are not painted are the rocks, coins or shells.
 The fish and plants are totally made up of layers of paint - I have not used plastic, paper, cardboard or any other material (and especially not real fish) to create this artwork.
 I have used clay on my other creatures such as the turtle and octopus that have part of their body protruding from the "water" .